 How do I play online co-op in Stardew Valley?

-• Click ‘host farm’, then ‘host new farm’
+- Click 'host farm', then 'host new farm'

-• Ensure there are enough cabins for each person playing
+- Place enough cabins for each person playing

-• Now you can have your friends join your brand new farm!
+- Now you can have your friends join your brand-new farm!

 If you want to have people join an existing farm, you can simply choose to host the world.
 This will allow the other players to join through your mutually chosen platform.
-For example, on Switch, players can join remotely through Nintendo Switch Online, by going to the in-game ‘join’ tab.
+For example, on Switch, players can join remotely through Nintendo Switch Online by going to the in-game 'join' tab.

 How do I play Stardew Valley multiplayer on mobile?